youssef-saaed/ML_Algorithms_From_Scratch/readme.md

-Sure, here’s a README file for your repository:

 # Machine Learning Algorithms from Scratch

 This repository contains implementations of various machine learning algorithms from scratch.
 Each algorithm is implemented in Python and is contained in its own directory.